wp-plugins/jm-last-twit-shortcode/readme.txt

 == Description ==

 Once activated the plugin displays your latest tweet according to your settings with authenticated connexion and thanks to a shortcode.
-It allows you to change user_timeline for mentions_timeline, home_timeline or retweets_of_me.

 See **FAQ** here and/or option page of plugin on your installation

 <a href="http://twitter.com/tweetpressfr">Follow me on Twitter</a>